-The median annual wage for massage therapists in 2016 was $39,860 with about 39 percent of therapists self-employed and about half of therapists working part-time, according to the U.S. Department of Labor, Bureau of Labor Statistics.
+The median annual wage for massage therapists in 2018 was $41,420.
+About 39% of therapists were self-employed and about half of therapists were working part-time, according to the U.S. Department of Labor, Bureau of Labor Statistics.

 Your mobile military life might make this an interesting career path to consider because of the portability, flexible scheduling and the opportunity to have a business of your own.
-If you are considering starting a business as a massage therapist, be sure to visit the Entrepreneurship and Self-Employment section on MySECO.
+If you are considering starting a business as a massage therapist, be sure to visit the Entrepreneurship and Self-Employment section on the MySECO website for tips on getting started.

 Education and options

 To become a massage therapist, you will likely need to attend a vocational school and receive related on-the-job training.
-In the 45 states where massage therapy is regulated, legal requirements to practice may include minimum hours of initial training and passing exams like the Massage & Bodywork Licensing Exam, or MBLEx, or one of two exams provided by the National Certification Board for Therapeutic Massage and Bodywork.
-Check the Spouse Licensure Map for specific licensure requirements and research state licensure requirements for your new location before you transfer.
+In the 46 states where massage therapy is regulated, you may need to meet legal requirements to practice.
+You may need a minimum number of initial training hours and to pass exams like the Massage & Bodywork Licensing Exam, or MBLEx, or one of two exams provided by the National Certification Board for Therapeutic Massage and Bodywork.
+Visit the Military Spouse Interstate License Recognition Options for up-to-date legislation and licensure information for your specific state.

-Most massage therapists in the United States train in Swedish and deep tissue techniques, but you may increase your employment opportunities by investigating specialty areas including the following:
+Most massage therapists in the United States train in Swedish and deep tissue techniques, but you may increase your employment opportunities by exploring specialty areas, including the following:

 - Acupressure, similar to acupuncture

-- Connective tissue massage, manipulation of the skin and subcutaneous tissues
+- Connective tissue massage, a manipulation of the skin and subcutaneous tissues

 - Infant massage

-- Manual lymphatic drainage, natural drainage of the lymph system
+- Manual lymphatic drainage, a natural drainage of the lymph system

 - Pregnancy massage